 Have you tried this vegan sourdough crackers recipe?
 Share it in the comments!

+Disclaimer: This post contains affilitate links – I will earn a commission if you buy any item.
 I love making empanadas and have started recently to make them vegan.
-My partner is vegan and I just wanted to come up with a few new vegan empanada fillings so I can vary the fillings.
-In this blog post, I am going to share …
+My partner is vegan and I just wanted to come up with a few new vegan …

 Whenever I tried vegan cheese so far I was not sold.
 It is expensive and the consistency and taste never seemed quite right.
 I decided to make my own soft vegan cheese spread to use with my sourdough bread and as an empanadas filling.
 This …